SimplGy/bitcoin/README.md

 - [x] Blocks scale color by % of byte limit
 - [x] Pretty-print time and block capacity
 - [x] #build: a css-only change should inject new css, not refresh the browser
+- [x] Split blocks by day (in local time)
 - [ ] #build: rebuild js changes faster, incrementally.
+- [ ] Add a model layer with caching.
+Confirmed blocks are immutable and the caching layer can leverage that.
+- [ ] Support infinite scroll with intelligent data requesting
 - [ ] Consider: more interesting segmentation.
 Per day in local time?
 Responsive sizing?
 Other dimensions?
 - [ ] Pending block (shows a dotted/transparent appearance). says "pending, last confirmed block at DD"